isomerpages/nlb-learning/_digital/Tweens/Content.md

   </div>
 </div>
 <h3><b>Learning Package</b></h3>
-Spark your tween’s curiosity in digital literacy through engaging activities and articles.
+<p>Spark your tween’s curiosity in digital literacy through engaging activities and articles.</p>
 <h3><b>Tweenkerama: Robotics and Coding</b></h3> [Lab Mag #1 pages 6 &ndash; 9]<br>
-Do you have what it takes to be a successful roboticist?
+<p>Do you have what it takes to be a successful roboticist?
 Learn more about robotics and coding and try the activity to find out!</p>

-<h5 class="margin--bottom--lg" id="lp-tinker"><b>DIY Tinker Package: Secret Message </b></h5>
-Problem-solve through a do-it-yourself activity, [Secret Messages](/files/Tweenssecretmessages.pdf){:target="_blank"} based on codes and cryptography.
-Just follow the instructions and have fun!
+<small>Source: https://childrenandteens.nlb.gov.sg/services/programmes/tweenkerama (,).
+National Library Board.
+Retrieved 2022, January 26</small>

 <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>